flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "description", ":ref:`ref_string`", "", "Common description across all versions of the entity +optional" "state", ":ref:`ref_flyteidl.admin.NamedEntityState`", "", "Shared state across all version of the entity At this point in time, only workflow entities can have their state archived."
+   "description", ":ref:`ref_string`", "", "Common description across all versions of the entity &#43;optional" "state", ":ref:`ref_flyteidl.admin.NamedEntityState`", "", "Shared state across all version of the entity At this point in time, only workflow entities can have their state archived."